Weak hand grip getting you down?

 - Poor shoulder engagement

-Top tip: Make sure your top arm is reached high up the pole and you are pulling your shoulder blades back and down to ensure your shoulders are engaging in the right way.
+Top tip: Make sure your top arm is reached high up the pole and your shoulder is in a neutral position, not up towards your ear and not pulled too far down as you may be overusing your lats.
 Practice makes perfect!

 2. Weakness in hands or forearms